guo/docker-reboot-monitor/process/README.md

 - ✅ Detects: When that specific PID terminates
 - ✅ Counts: How many times that PID died (useful if process restarts with same PID)
 - ✅ Precision: Tracks exact process instance, not just name
+- ✅ Shows: Full command line in alerts
 - ⚠️ Limitation: If process restarts with new PID, you need to update configuration

+### Command Patterns
+- ✅ Detects: When matching process terminates
+- ✅ Counts: How many times the process died
+- ✅ Flexible: Uses regex patterns to match command lines
+- ✅ Shows: Full command line in alerts
+- ✅ Auto-tracks: Automatically finds new PID if process restarts
+- ⚠️ Limitation: Monitors first matching process if multiple matches exist

 ### Best Practices
 - Use systemd services whenever possible for most reliable tracking
+- **Use command patterns for bun/node apps** - better than PIDs since it survives restarts
-- Use PIDs when you need to track specific process instances
+- Use PIDs only when you need to track a very specific process instance
 - Use process names for simple monitoring of non-systemd processes
-- Test process names with `pgrep` before adding to `MONITOR_PROCESSES`
+- Test patterns with `pgrep -f "pattern"` before adding to `MONITOR_PROCESSES`
-- Get PIDs with `pgrep PROCESS_NAME` or `pidof PROCESS_NAME`
+- Get PIDs with `pgrep -f "pattern"` or `ps aux | grep "pattern"`

 ---